Barry Penner: Post politics

 On August 18, 2011, Penner stepped down as attorney general after deciding against running for another term as MLA, citing a desire to spend more time with his family.
 He remained as the MLA for Chilliwack-Hope and said he intended to remain as such until the next election.
-On November 24, 2011, he announced that he would resign in early 2012 as he had accepted a position with the national law firm of Davis LLP (now DLA Piper (Canada) LLP, where he worked on environmental, energy and First Nations issues.
+On November 24, 2011, he announced that he would resign in early 2012 as he had accepted a position with the law firm of Davis LLP, where he would work on environmental, energy and First Nations issues.
 He officially resigned his legislative seat on January 9, 2012.

 In 2015, he established a legal and public public affairs practice known as Penner Pacific Advisory Services.
-In November, 2017 he became the managing director of Vancouver International Arbitration Centre.
 Penner was appointed by the BC Liberal provincial government as chair of the board of directors of Insurance Corporation of British Columbia as of March 31, 2016.
-He served in that position until July 19, 2017, when the BC Liberals were replaced by a NDP administration.
+He served in that position until July 19, 2017, when the BC Liberals were replaced by an NDP administration.
+In November 2017 he became the managing director of British Columbia International Commercial Arbitration Centre.
+Penner was appointed Chair of the Energy Futures Institute in 2023.